atellmer/react-cool-draggable/README.md

 </DragDropContext>
 ```

-You can also combine and nest draggable elements to create more complex components if you need to.
+You can also combine and nest droppable and draggable elements to create more complex components if you need to.

 ## API
 ### DragDropContext